Community money - invested by the community

 Invest in upskilling and support for people, organisations and facilities to increase resilience

-This Priority originates from Plan 1.
+This Priority originated from Plan 1.
 Over the duration of the first plan it became apparent that community groups face numerous challenges in order to continue and meet the changing needs of our communities.

-We felt that some of the resources needed to be used in a way that provides groups with the opportunity to learn fundraising skills, develop business plans, identify and adapt to the opportunities and needs within the community.
+We felt that some of the resources needed to be used in a way that provided groups with the opportunity to learn fundraising skills, develop business plans, identify and adapt to the opportunities and needs within the community.

 Our Dragons’ Den events have been incredibly successful in bringing together the community to celebrate the creativity and motivation of our community to make good things happen here.
 We wanted this to continue for as long as it’s useful and so began work towards making our Dragons’ Den event sustainable – finding funding partners and volunteers to help run and promote it.
 Lockdown prevented us from running Dragons’ Dens in 2020 and 2021, but we were able to make small grants to a number of community groups across the patch.

 The lockdown situation created by Covid19 resulted in a prompt response from the Partnership.
 We quickly set up a square hot meal service for those most adversely affected, who were struggling to get food and look after themselves.
 We also allocated funds to a family food parcel project and a baby supplies community group, as well as a support project for carers.
+We worked with local business, the councils and other funders to make this happen in a coordinated and successful way.

 Invest and raise funds to enhance the Radstock & Westfield CIC offer to the community